snunzi/NPDN_HTS_2023/docs/source/3Gmetabarcode.rst

     2. In the search field, search for ``NPDN 2023``

-    3. Find the history for ``NPDN 2023 3G Metabarcode Data`` Select the green plus sign to import into your Galaxy environment.
+    3. Find the history for ``NPDN 2023 3G Metabarcode Data`` and select it and click import.

 Sequence QC
 ^^^^^^^^^^^^^